-The balance sheet shows total reserves of £30.5 million (2018- £27.8 million).
+The balance sheet shows total reserves of £31.3 million (2019 - £30.5 million).
 Of this, £2.5 million is represented by properties and other tangible fixed assets essential for the support and work of the sisters.

-In addition, the trustees have set aside £12 million as designated funds to meet the cost of the care and welfare of the sisters in their retirement.
+In addition, the trustees have set aside £14 million as designated funds to meet the cost of the care and welfare of the sisters in their retirement.
 The funds set aside to provide for the sisters in their retirement, none of whom have resources of their own, have been re-assessed during the year.
-The calculations are based on actuarial methods to provide £75,000 per annum for sisters over 85 years of age, £65,000 per annum for sisters being looked after at St Juliana's, the charity's home in Bognor Regis, £50,000 per annum for sisters over 75 years of age, £45,000 per annum for sisters over 70 years of age and £30,000 per annum for sisters over 65 years of age.
+The calculations are based on actuarial methods to provide £75,000 per annum for sisters over 85 years of age, £75,000 per annum for sisters being looked after at St Juliana's, the charity's home in Bognor Regis, £55,000 per annum for sisters over 70 years of age and £50,000 per annum for sisters over 66 years of age.

-A further fund of £4 million has been set aside by the trustees to refurbish its properties in the next five years as properties held by the charity are in need of extensive repairs/renovations.
+A further fund of £7 million has been set aside by the trustees to refurbish its properties in the next five years as properties held by the charity are in need of extensive repairs/renovations.
 The fund is also for acquiring properties as the sisters needs dictate.

-Funds available to support the work of the sisters in the future, in particular the support of the Congregation's ministry and its missionary and charitable work overseas, are shown as general funds on the balance sheet and amount to £12 million.
+Funds available to support the work of the sisters in the future, in particular the support of the Congregation's ministry and its missionary and charitable work overseas, are shown as general funds on the balance sheet and amount to £7.7 million.
 This figure needs to be considered in the light of the increasing age profile of the sisters and the need for the charity to continue to support the work of the Congregation, both in this country and overseas.
 Investment assets are important to the charity because of the income generated therefrom.
 Given the continuing volatility in world stock markets and the low interest rates, there is a real need to retain monies to enable the long term financial stability of the charity.
 In particular, the level of reserves is deemed sufficient when considered in the light of the uncertainties arising due to the Covid-19 pandemic.

 Discussions continue at an international level about the structure and work of the Congregation going forward.
 These discussions may have an impact on the focus of the charity's work and hence its need for financial reserves.
 Consequently, the trustees will continue to review the charity's financial position and its reserves policy over time with a view to ensuring both are consistent with the charity's future plans and commitments.
-The trustees will assess the need for further designations of funds during the 2019-20 financial year.
+The trustees will assess the need for further designations of funds during the 2020-21 financial year.
 In the meantime, the trustees are content that the free reserves are adequate but not excessive.